 Incomplete: I left due to stress from that third job (which was the highest paying job I ever had).

-Actually: I was one of the people in charge of a centre that handled thousands of clients daily.
-I was required to manage a small team, handle demanding customers and work overtime daily to clear the heavy workload.
+Actually: I was one of the people in charge of a service centre that handled thousands of clients daily.
+I was required to manage a small team, handle demanding clients and work overtime daily to clear the heavy workload.
 This is something that autistic people are usually not expected to be able to cope with.

 It is also important that we provide additional context to the reporter when the relevant questions were not asked.
 For example:

 - The other 3 jobs were offered to me because people were aware of my competency with IT; I did not obtain them by job hunting.